Agnes Marion Macalpine Leny1

 M, #195085, d.
 27 June 1929

-Thomas Selwyn Pryor was the son of Selwyn Roberts Pryor.2 He married Marion Blanche Halsey, daughter of Lt.-Col. Sir Walter Johnstone Halsey, 2nd Bt. and Agnes Marion Macalpine Leny, on 2 June 1925.3 He died on 27 June 1929.3
+Thomas Selwyn Pryor was the son of Selwyn Roberts Pryor.2 He married Marion Blanche Halsey, daughter of Lt.-Col. Sir Walter Johnstone Halsey, 2nd Bt. and Agnes Marion Macalpine-Leny, on 2 June 1925.3 He died on 27 June 1929.3

-He was decorated with the award of the Military Cross (M.C.).3
+He was awarded the Military Cross (M.C.)3

 Citations

-- [S1381] Cheryl Nicol, "re: Long Family," e-mail message to Darryl Lundy, 5 July 2005 to 14 May 2006.
+1. [S1381] Cheryl Nicol, "re: Long Family," e-mail message to Darryl Lundy, 5 July 2005 to 14 May 2006.
 Hereinafter cited as "re: Long Family."

 Evelyn Cecilia Simone Halsey1